bkrieger/iPhone-app-TweetTag/README.md

 ## Availability

-Pending Apple approval, TweetTag should be available in the App Store by the end of 2012!
+TweetTag is available in the App Store!

 ## License